tmshort/sno/README.md

 Eventually, you'll be able to run `oc` or `kubectl`
 ```
-export KUBECONFIG=$(pwd)/work/ocp/auth/kubeconfig
+export KUBECONFIG=$(pwd)/work/kubeconfig
 oc get clusterversion
 ```

 ## Notes

 * The generated ISO has certificates that are only good for a few days.
-You should run `setup-sno` again in order to refresh the ISO certificates.
+You should delete the `work` directory and run `setup-sno` again in order to refresh the ISO certificates.
 * The temporary download directory is named `work`, and will be cleaned up with `git clean -fdx`.